anuket-project/anuket-specifications/doc/tech/approach.md

 When there are multiple simultaneous SW Virtualization Layers on the same HW Infrastructure, there is a need to ensure Underlay networking separation in the HW Infrastructure Layer.
 This separation can be done manually through provisioning of a statically configured separation of the Underlay networking in the HW Infrastructure Layer.
 A better and more agile usage of the HW Infrastructure is to have an authoritative SDN provisioning controller function (here denoted SDNuP) that can be controlled through an automation interface from a HW Infrastructure Orchestrator.
 The main tasks for the SDNuP are to discover and establish the Underlay resources and then ensure separation of the shared HW Infrastructure Underlay networking resources.

-Multiple instances of a Containerized Virtualization Layer (CaaS) running on an Infrastructure as a Service (IaaS) Virtualization Layer could make use of the IaaS layer to handle the required Underlay Networking separation.
+Multiple instances of Container Virtualization Layers (CaaS) running on an Infrastructure as a Service (IaaS) Virtualization Layer could make use of the IaaS layer to handle the required Underlay Networking separation.
 In these cases, also the IaaS Virtualization Infrastructure Manager (VIM) could include a SDNu control interface enabling automation.

 ### Hardware and Software Infrastructure Layer concepts